Skye-XD/desktop-icons-ng/README.md

 - [X] Add a preferences option to place new icons on the non primary display if multiple monitors are connected.
 If a second monitor is connected, new icons can now be placed on the secondary monitors first, not the Primary Display.

-**EXPERIMENTAL FEATURES**
+- [x] Trashed files are put back to the same position on the desktop if undo action is selected from the right click 'copy, paste, undo, redo' sub menu on the desktop.

-There is optional integration with Gsconnect extension available.
-If Gsconnect extension is installed, right click menus allow sending files directly from the desktop using Gsconnect.
-To use this feature, look for the "Gtk4-gsconnect-integration" branch in this repository, and install from that branch.
-Feedback, fixes appreciated, this branch has not been well tested at all.
+- [x] Integration with Gsconnect extension.
+If Gsconnect extension is installed, right click menus allow sending files directly from the desktop using Gsconnect to a paired mobile device.

 **FIXES**